jacoborous/nytimes-web2pdf/https/www.nytimes.com/interactive/2020/us/washington-dc-coronavirus-cases.html.html.md

 </div>

-At least 1 new coronavirus death and 69 new cases were reported in the District of Columbia on July 31.
-Over the past week, there have been an average of 68 cases per day, an increase of 28 percent from the average two weeks earlier.
+At least 79 new cases were reported in the District of Columbia on Aug.
+1. Over the past week, there have been an average of 70 cases per day, an increase of 24 percent from the average two weeks earlier.

-As of Saturday afternoon, there have been at least 12,205 cases and 585 deaths in the District of Columbia since the beginning of the pandemic, according to a New York Times database.
+As of Sunday morning, there have been at least 12,205 cases and 585 deaths in the District of Columbia since the beginning of the pandemic, according to a New York Times database.